Rwanda

 As immigration requirements can change at short notice, travellers are advised to check with their travel agent or the High Commission of Rwanda in Singapore for the latest information.

-Travellers are advised to exercise a high degree of caution in Rwanda.
-Grenade attacks and fatal incidents of violence have occurred.
+Travellers are advised to exercise caution in Rwanda.
 Avoid protests and demonstrations as they may turn violent.
 If there is evidence of unrest, head to a safe place immediately.

-The borders with the Democratic Republic of the Congo and Burundi have a volatile and unpredictable security situation with the possibility of cross-border attacks by armed groups.
+Avoid non-essential travel to Rwanda’s border with the Democratic Republic of the Congo and Burundi.
+The situation there is unpredictable, with the possibility of cross-border attacks by armed groups.
 Monitor local media and sources for developments which may affect your safety.

 Plastic bags are prohibited in Rwanda and are confiscated on entry at the airport and in public places.
 Offenders may be detained and fined.